2022 World Cup: Qatar to kick-off proceedings on 21 November 2022 at Al Bayt stadium | Goal.com

 2022 World Cup: Qatar to kick-off proceedings on 21 November 2022 at Al Bayt stadium

-Hosts Qatar will kick-off the 2022 World Cup on 21 November 2022, as per the match schedule for the global footballing extravaganza which was announced by FIFA on Wednesday.
+Hosts Qatar will kick-off the 2022 World Cup on 21 November 2022, as per the match schedule of the global footballing extravaganza which was announced by FIFA on Wednesday.

 The first game of the tournament, involving Qatar, will be played at the Al Bayt Arena and will kick-off at 13:00 local time (10:00 GMT) on 21 November 2022, Monday.